Sidz204/P5-CarND-term1-Vehicle_Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 Problems/issues:
 - It took a  lot of time for parameter tuning.
 Still was not able to fully eliminate false positives.
+2 or 3 false positives still exists.
 - Processing time for the video was more.
 Tried implementing hog subsampling but it lead to even more increase in processing time.
 - An elevation in road can change the output.
 - Lane change can lead to changes in output.
 Need to make more robust pipeline.